Torlus/Torlus.github.io/webpayments_identity/wallets.md

 - The payment gateway supplied receipt.
 One at least per payment method.

 The first type of receipt seems inappropriate for standardization, as its role is not limited to providing plain information about the payment.
-It can be used as a support for loyalty, future sales, donation fiscal receipt etc.
+It can be used as a support for loyalty, couponning, other purchases suggestions, donation fiscal receipt etc.

 The payment gateway provided receipt, however, could be standardized.
 Maybe as a multipart message, with a human-readable part, and a machine-readable part.